 Underlying principles.
 Phase one analysed the underlying principles of the Dougong set according to the book Qing Dynasty Architectural Methods.
-It reviewed the assembly rules, aeneration grammar, proportions, and connection methods of components within the Dougong.
-These components are assembled following a consistent rule: the Gong sits atop the Dou, which in turn sits atop the Gong in successive layers, and the pieces are fixed together using tenon and mortise joints, as shown in Error!
-Reference source not found..
-Within the Dougong set, four distinct types of joints were employed to connect the components, namely, the straight joint, the Dado joint, the castle joint, and the cross-lap joint (Error!
-Reference source not found.).
+It reviewed the assembly rules, generation grammar, proportions, and connection methods of components within the Dougong.
+These components are assembled following a consistent rule: the Gong sits atop the Dou, which in turn sits atop the Gong in successive layers, and the pieces are fixed together using tenon and mortise joints, as shown in Figure 3.
+Within the Dougong set, four distinct types of joints were employed to connect the components, namely, the straight joint, the Dado joint, the castle joint, and the cross-lap joint (Figure 4).